BJMdotNET/prince-docs/lists/twincities.md

 # TwinCities.com - Pioneer Press

+ - [**"New Prince reissue includes 1999 Paisley Park concert video"**](https://www.twincities.com/2019/04/25/new-prince-reissue-includes-1999-paisley-park-concert-video/) By Ross Raihala - 25 April 2019

+    > Celebration 2019 is taking place this weekend at Paisley Park, but fans who didn’t score tickets can still celebrate Prince through the just-released “Ultimate Rave.”
+    >
+    > It’s a three-disc set that includes 1999’s “Rave Un2 the Joy Fantastic,” its 2001 remixed/reworked version “Rave In2 the Joy Fantastic” and a DVD featuring the pay-per-view concert Prince hosted at the end of 1999.
+(Both albums are also being reissued on limited-edition purple vinyl.)

- - [**"Here are 17 ways to celebrate the life of Prince three years after his death"**](https://www.twincities.com/2019/04/17/here-are-17-ways-to-celebrate-the-life-of-prince-three-years-after-his-death/) By Ross Raihala - April 17, 2019
+ - [**"Here are 17 ways to celebrate the life of Prince three years after his death"**](https://www.twincities.com/2019/04/17/here-are-17-ways-to-celebrate-the-life-of-prince-three-years-after-his-death/) By Ross Raihala - 17 April 2019

     > Sunday marks the third anniversary of Prince’s death and the next 10 days are filled with parties, film screenings, concerts and other events celebrating the legendary musician.